HackabilityNPO/HackabilityBarilla17-Artu/README.md

-# Artu
+# Artù - Hackability@Barilla
-## Hackability Barilla 2017

 ## What
 Artù is a robotic exoskeleton designed for quadriplegic people that have limited movements in general and, therefore, many difficulties in the kitchen while cooking or eating.
-Artu helps these patients to hold and to use objects for cutting (all the knives) and hot cups, kettles and similar containers.
+Artù helps these patients to hold and to use objects for cutting (all the knives) and hot cups, kettles and similar containers.

 ![Hackability Logo](images/logo.png)